Factors to consider before adopting a Platform Approach for Service Provider Business?

 Small and medium businesses will have the distinct benefit of starting with a cloud, social, and mobile-minded foundation.
 Still, to remain competitive, they must also keep in mind a proper platform strategy.
 Marketing may be more responsive, the goal is to limit the amount of integration, fixed-line, and wireless access must be integrated into the market, and total expenses need to be reduced.
 There has always been an interest in distinguishing oneself from competitors in a competitive market.
 One of the unique selling points of new services is their speed of implementation.

 When organizations build up their DevOps capabilities, they may achieve increased performance, reliability, and scalability.
-And partnering with a service provider that uses a platform-based strategy to support DevOps releases is an excellent method to avoid extending DevOps capabilities; this is especially true if you’re having difficulty locating certain resources.
+And partnering with a managed service provider that uses a platform-based strategy to support DevOps releases is an excellent method to avoid extending DevOps capabilities; this is especially true if you’re having difficulty locating certain resources.
 Performance, availability, and adaptability are the key trinity for keeping your mission-critical systems online and operational.

 We have worked as technical partners for Cisco Meraki.
 They have already pre-integrated their applications into our APIs to address use cases in several different market verticals.
 Many of these can be done ‘off the shelf.
 Today, a broad cloud-based Software as a Service (SaaS) management platform is used for back-end systems.
 The Meraki integrates with our APIs allows customers to improve visibility by creating organizations, networks, devices, and system statuses.
 This application also provides system notifications to be completed by users for automated incident detection and ticket creation on the platform.